Book ID: 115649

 Griebeler, Andrew

 Botanical Icons.
 Critical Practices of Illustration in the Premodern Mediterranean.
 2024.
 96 col. pls.
-408 p.
+XXIII, 326 p. gr8vo.
 Hardcover.

 A richly illustrated account of how premodern botanical illustrations document evolving knowledge about plants and the ways they were studied in the past.